Skip to content

 Data model and message flow

-• Devices (real/sim/emulated) open a WebSocket to the server and stream frames with accelerometer (ax, ay, az) and beacon RSSI (dNW, dNE, dSW, dSE) plus metadata (id, color, motor state).
+• Devices (real/sim/emulated) open a WebSocket to the server and stream 20-character hex frames containing accelerometer (ax, ay, az), beacon RSSI (dNW, dNE, dSW, dSE), and device state (id, color, motor state).

 • Shared parsing and device abstractions live in CDN-delivered libraries HitloopDevice.js and HitloopDeviceManager.js used across apps like socket-client and socket-demo.